HM Prison Leicester: 20th-century executions

 There were eight executions at Leicester Prison during the twentieth century, between 1903 and 1953.

 At 8 am on 21 July 1903, a double hanging took place in the prison's "execution shed", when Thomas Porter (29) and Thomas Preston (24) were hanged for the murder of PC William Adiel Wilkinson of Sileby.
 Both men protested their innocence before the trapdoor fell, after which the gaol bell was tolled and a black flag was flown from the roof of the prison to signal to the public that justice had been served.
 The executioner on this occasion was William Billington.

 William Henry Palmer (50), a painter from Manchester, was hanged on 19 July 1911 for the murder of 72 year old Ann Harris at Walcote, near Lutterworth.
-The executioner was James Ellis.
+The executioner was John Ellis.

 Arnold Warren (32) was hanged on 12 November 1914 for the murder of his young son, James Warren.

 Thomas William Thorpe (61) was hanged 23 December 1941 for the murder of his wife, Nellie.
 This was the first execution at the prison for 27 years.

 A further double hanging was carried out at the prison on 8 August 1944.
 William Alfred Cowle (31) was hanged for the murder of Norah Payne in the city's Springfield Road, alongside William Frederick George Meffen (52), who had been sentenced to death for the murder of his stepdaughter in Derby.
 Their execution was performed by Thomas Pierrepoint, assisted by his nephew Albert.

 The last execution was that of Joseph Christopher Reynolds (31), convicted at Leicester Assizes for the murder of Janet Warner, and hanged by Albert Pierrepoint on November 17, 1953.